Imagine one day that you open your email inbox to read something like this:

 - The writer means to say “I couldn’t care less,” but the phrase is mangled to “I could care less.”

-- The phrase “worst-case scenario” is given incorrectly as “worse-case scenario.”
+- The phrase “worst-case scenario” is given incorrectly as “worst-case scenario.”

 Poorly written websites mean instant reader mistrust.
 All your attempts to convince the reader of your expertise as a doctor, lawyer, or other highly skilled professional evaporate when you fail to communicate.
 It’s a risk you dare not take.